Hawkish VS Dovish: What It Means For Traders

 Hawks and Doves both use the interest rates to achieve their monetary goals.
 Both types of monetary policy can greatly effect how a trader should approach the market.
 In a hawkish environment, traders should be cautious regarding volatility and a potential contraction of the equities market.
 In a dovish environment, traders may see an expansion of the economic cycle, leading to a bull-market.

-To learn about how you can be profitable in either a bull or bear market, Simpler trading has created a trader profile survey that will help you determine what type of trader you are.
+To learn about how you can be profitable in a hawkish vs dovish environment, Simpler trading has created a trader profile survey that will help you determine what type of trader you are.
 To learn more about this quiz, please visit our homepage and take the traders quiz.